mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 #### 5.3.1 Utterance

 **Utterance** can be a string template following natural language syntax or a valid JavaScript regular expression.
 It is self-defined rules which are triggered on speech conversion.
-We also have some interal trie filters to extract the key point of short sentences.{{% todo %}}[what are interal trie filters?]{{% /todo %}}
+We also have some internal trie filters to extract the key point of short sentences.

 For instance, you can set short sentence as `{rotate|move} the model {0:deg} degree around {1:x|y|z} direction`.
 Then if you say `rotate model 35 degree around x direction`, the Microphone widget will match this action to perform next move to execute actions.